-Technicals: Today was a constructive session for the Euro, trading higher from Friday’s low and major three-star support.
-Please sign up for Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.
+Technicals: We have been Bullish the Yen and believe this could be the time it finally breakout out above major three-star resistance...
+Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.

 Session close settled at .7835, up 13 ticks.

 Fundamentals: The Aussie continues to consolidate after a monster rally over the last month.
 Tonight’s Retail Sales data will be critical and as we discussed last night; there are two camps on this, those that believe data has begun to turn the corner and those that believe it went through a period of being so poor it could simply only get better.
 This is due out tonight along with Business Confidence data at.

 Technicals: Today’s price action left a tail with a new high on the week at .7865, another failure just shy of our major three-star resistance level.

 Session close settled at .7957, down 74.5 ticks

 Fundamentals: The Canadian got taken to the woodshed for a hammering just before settlement at on news that it is believed that President Trump will pull out of NAFTA.
 After trading to a session low of .79525, price action stabilized from the knee-jerk reaction of nearly a penny.
 Let’s take a step back and look at the situation, we all know President Trump is probably the toughest negotiator out there and economically it would make zero sense for the U.S. to completely pull out of NAFTA.
 He is simply working to get what he believes to be the best deal, in other words, when the sides meet in about two weeks we believe we will see positive developments.
 Canadian Building Permits widely missed the mark this morning and we look to Housing Price Index at .